hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/semantic-html/job-tips-page/README.md

 ```<div> <blockquote cite="https://www.freecodecamp.org/news/is-college-worth-it/">The first thing you should consider about education is this is an economic decision.</blockquote> <p>—Quincy Larson, <cite>Is College Still Worth it?
 Tips from my 20 Years in Adult Education</cite></p> </div>```

 Inside the `p` element below the block quotation element, wrap `How to Learn to Code and Get a Developer Job [Full Book]` in a `cite` element.

+## Step 11

+Inside the second `section` element, nest an `h2` element with the text `Importance of Networking`.

+Below this heading, add a block quotation element with a `cite` attribute with the value `https://www.freecodecamp.org/news/learn-to-code-book/`.